K-9 REHABILITATION LTD

 But Stanley has come a huge away from 2022 to now!
 And he still loves playing with all his fury friends once a week off muzzle, running around having the time of his life!

 Cali is a male bully mix who is currently in rehabilitation.
 Cali's owner travels from north London to see us for once a month 1:1 consultations.
 Each time Cali comes to us with his owner we post the training to the next stage.
-Cali is due to start Bootcamp with us within the next month to now push him to the next stage of training, learning how to calmly interact with a pack of dogs.

 When Cali first came to us, he is a very full on dog that it comes across as extremely rude behaviour!
 Very vocal, jumping up, biting at his lead or owners hands due to high energy frustration and not knowing how to control himself.